raidenii/rrvl-cores/README.md

 ## Add/update core

-Copy the core to aarch64 or arm7hf
+Copy the core to aarch64 or arm7hf and chdir to that directory.
+Then run:

-    ./addcore nestopia_libretro.so
+    ../addcore nestopia_libretro.so

 Commit and make PR.
 Someone with access to Safarikniv's hosting will push it out.